skarlekar/smart-quora/README.md

 Note: Rules are evaluated from top (most specific) to bottom (least specific).
 As soon as the Participant, Operation and Resource match for a rule then subsequent rules are not evaluated.
 If no ACL rule fires then the access control decision is DENY.
 Therefore, remember to add this rule around the top of the _permissions.acl_ file as shown [here](solution-1/permissions.acl).

 ### Issue 2 - Dealing with _DoubleSpenders_
 Having dealt with tokenless spenders should bring a level of sanity in the SmartQuora economy, it still leaves the problem of _Double Spending_ possible.
-This is where _Inquirers_ can rapidly create questions offering up stake before previous questions are awarded thereby depleting there coffers b
+This is where _Inquirers_ can rapidly create questions offering up stake before previous questions are awarded thereby depleting there coffers leaving a negative balance in their accounts from future awards.
+#### Solution 2
+Th

 > Written with [StackEdit](https://stackedit.io/).